takanory/slides/20200417pycon/PITCHME.md

 @snapend

 Note:
-* Last year, I am challenging to talk or poster at Python Conference around the world.
+* Last year, I was challenged to talk or poster at Python Conference around the world, which I called PyCon tour.
-* I want to make Pythonista friends around the world.
-Please talk to me.
-Let's go get a beer.
+* This talk is the final point of the tour.

 ---